 Thermal tolerance interacts with precipitation (Bozinovic and Pörtner 2015; Kellermann et al. 2012), landscape features (e.g. open versus close canopy), diet, and larval conditions (Bubli, Imasheva, and Loeschcke 1998).
 Synergistic effects between multiple abiotic factors are widespread phenomena, and these effects on the focal species/trophic depend on the particular structure of the community (Beauchesne et al. 2021).
 Thermal traits measured in isolated laboratory conditions can never overcome this issue, limiting its predictive power.
 As an alternative solution, long-term, high-resolution data which captures the temporal variation of abundance and climate is especially valuable to understand abiotic limits for field populations (Corlett 2011; Gade et al. 2020).

-Last but not least, the sensitivity to temperature depends on the biotic environment (Gilman et al. 2010).
-It is not only the demographics of the interacting species that are affected by temperature (Huey and Kingsolver 1989); interactions themselves may change with temperature due to behavioural change (Burnside et al. 2014).
+the sensitivity to temperature depends on the biotic environment (Gilman et al. 2010).
+It is not only the demographics of the interacting species that are affected by temperature (Huey and Kingsolver 1989); interactions themselves may change with temperature (Burnside et al. 2014).
 Our long-term experiment showed that the thermal response of population size to temperature depends on the competitive conditions, highlighting the difference between thermal performance curves of organisms and their population when considering biotic interactions (Davis et al. 1998).
 My experiment only examined pair-wise competition and found that the competitive effect of one particular upland species could drive the observed decrease of lowland species at higher elevations.
 It did not rule out the contribution by other biotic interactions, for example, predation, parasitism and pathogen load (Jankowski et al. 2013b), and it did not explain the coexistence between some upland species pairs.
 Higher-order interactions, intransitivity and trophic interaction modifications are also likely to contribute to coexistence, while their response to temperature is even more elusive to quantify.
 Nevertheless, theoretical and empirical studies are needed to reveal how thermal sensitivity is dependent on their positions in and the structure of the ecological networks.

 5.Conclusions

 This study contributes to the growing literature that shows the warmer margins of distribution are also sensitive to warming (Wilson et al. 2005).
-Benefiting from the Drosophila system, we could examine the roles of both abiotic (temperature) and biotic factors as direct determinants of species abundance along environmental gradients.
+Benefiting from a tractable Drosophila system, we could examine in depth the roles of both abiotic (temperature) and biotic factors as direct determinants of species abundance along environmental gradients.
 The generality of this relationship is essential to realistically estimate the magnitude of the impact of warming on tropical species.
 Our case study emphasizes the environmental sorting by the daily high temperature at tropical lowland, highlighting the vulnerability to increasing temperature and extremes given the limited evolutionary potential of upper thermal limits.
-The long-standing understanding of the relative contribution of abiotic and biotic factors in determining distribution need to update with the recognition of regional difference and standardized methods to measure traits.
+The long-standing understanding of the relative contribution of abiotic and biotic factors in determining distribution needs to be updated with the recognition of regional difference and standardized methods to measure traits.
 The tropics host a broad suite of endemic species (Laurance et al. 2011).
 Tropical insects are essential to the delivery of key ecosystem functions of tropical forests (Crespo-Pérez et al. 2020).
 Predicting their thermal sensitivity to climate change is urgently important, which requires identification of proximate causes of current distribution and understanding about the interactions between thermal tolerance and other environmental (abiotic and biotic) factors.

 References: